gildobjanschi/RISCV_PROCESSOR/README.md

 'fpga.sh' synthesizes a design, place and routes for the target FPGA, packs a bitstream and programs the FPGA for the aforementioned designs.

-The source code for the TestC, Console and Dhrystone RISC V C code applications is also available in this repository.
+The source code for the TestC, Console and Dhrystone RISC-V C code applications is also available in this repository.
 Here is a brief description of each application:
 * TestC is a simple application that runs from RAM or flash and handles timer interrupts.
 * Console.bin: a UART console that allows you to communicate over USB with the serial port implemented in the processor.
 You can use any serial communication program configured for 3,000,000 baudrate in 8N1 mode for this purpose.
 * Dhrystone.bin: processor performance evaluation application that enables you to view printf output of this application with a serial communication program.